 The problem, however, is that there's no universal cross-cultural definition of autonomy.

 Autonomy can take many different forms.
-Organizations may let employees)) set their own schedules, choose how to do their work or even elect to work from home.
+Organizations may let employees set their own schedules, choose how to do their work or even elect to work from home.
 No matter how autonomy is defined, when people feel they have more latitude the results are impressive.
-Potential benefits include greater CONLINK|141|employee commitment, better performance, improved productivity and lower turnover.
+Potential benefits include greater employee commitment, better performance, improved productivity and lower turnover.

-"Autonomy is especially likely to lead to better productivity when the work is complex or requires more creativity," Gagné said.
+"Autonomy is especially likely to lead to better productivity when the work is complex or requires more creativity," said Marylène Gagné, a professor at Concordia University's John Molson School of Business in Montreal, Canada.
 "In a very routine job, autonomy doesn't have much impact on productivity, but it can still increase satisfaction, which leads to other positive outcomes.
 When management makes decisions about how to organize work, they should always think about the effect on people's autonomy."

 With the workplace constantly evolving and globalization increasingly important, cross-cultural research into workplace autonomy is more important than ever, the researchers said.
 Until recently, most management research was conducted in North America.
 As a result, managers in other countries have little to guide them as they develop techniques that work in their own cultural context.